rajko-z/sorting-flights/README.md

 ## Two modes

+Run **main.cpp**

 #### Command line arguments
-You have to specify this parametars in this order: <br /n>
+You have to specify this parametars in this order:
 - inputFileName (contains flights you want to sort)
 - outputFileName (return sorted flights with additional information)
 - algorithm ('s' for selectionSort and 'm' for mergeSort)